 • Communication and Collaboration

-The School BPIE indicators are reviewed and rated by a school team selected by the school administrator.
-Based on the final team assessment ratings, priority goals are identified and improvement strategies are developed to improve and increase inclusive practices across the school.
+A FIN facilitator or FIN-trained leader assists the school team, which is selected by the school administrator, in reviewing and rating the School BPIE indicators.
+Based on the final team assessment ratings, priority indicators are identified and short-term and long-term improvement strategies are developed to improve and increase inclusive practices across the school.

 For more information about the School BPIE and how you can be involved in supporting inclusion, please explore the following resources:

-To view and dowload a list of the Indicators, please click the link below:
+To view and download a list of the Indicators, please click the link below: